UGA-Innovation-Factory/guide/README.md

 # Innovation Factory Guide
 This repository serves as a guide for the UGA Innovation Factory Sensors team to navigate their projects throughout the school year.
 It consists of best practices, examples, and setup information.
-This repository will be continually updated so please star this in order to be notified of any changes.
+This repository will be continually updated so please watch and star this in order to be notified of any changes.

 ## Getting Started
 Before we can get started with our projects, we must ensure that our workspace is configured correctly and all the necessary tools are installed.
 I do understand that this is a significant amount of information and tasks to complete, but everything here is immensely beneficial, not only for the Innovation Factory, but as well as for your career.